-K. Fences
+Fences

-- 1. The following standards shall apply to the material, maintenance and height of fencing for-residential uses: - i.
-A zoning permit for fences and walls for residential uses is required. - ii.
+- The following standards shall apply to the material, maintenance and height of fencing for-residential uses: - i.
+A zoning application/permit for fences and walls for residential uses is required. - ii.
 Fences and walls shall not violate the sight distance requirements, which apply to the visibility triangle as defined in Article Nine. - iii.
 Fences and walls shall not block or divert natural or designed stormwater flow. - iv.
 Fences on residential lots of record shall not contain barbed wire or be electrified. - v.
-Fences and walls in the Front-Yard shall be: - a.
-Decorative in nature; styles include picket, split rail and shall not include chain link; - b.
-Minimum 50% transparent; - c.
-Setback 15 ft. from the front property lot line and located up to the side property lot lines; and - d.
-Maximum of four feet, four inches in height. - vi.
-Fences and walls in the rear and Side-Yard shall be: - a.
-Designed for privacy including normal fencing material; - b.
-If mutually agreeable to the abutting property owners, a fence may be erected on the property line, otherwise said fence may be erected immediately adjacent and parallel to the property line; and - c.
-Maximum of six feet in height. - 2.
-The following standards shall apply to the material, maintenance and height of fencing for non-residential uses: - i.
-A zoning permit for fences and walls for non-residential uses is required.
+Fences and walls in the front yard shall be: - Decorative in nature; styles include picket, split rail and shall not include chain link; - 1.
+Minimum 50% transparent; and - 2.
+Setback 15 ft. from the front property lot line and located up to the side property lot lines. - Maximum of four feet, four inches in height. - vi.
+Fences and walls in the rear and side yard shall be: - a.
+Designed for privacy including normal fencing material such as wood or vinyl; - If mutually a agreeable to the abutting property owners, a fence may be erected on the property line, otherwise said fence may be erected immediately adjacent and parallel to the property line; and - c.
+Maximum of six feet in height, unless providing privacy for a patio. - The following standards shall apply to the material, maintenance and height of fencing for nonresidential uses: - i.
+A zoning application/permit for fences and walls for nonresidential uses is required:

-Material ii.
+ii.
+Material

-- a.
-Fences shall not include barbed or concertina wire and shall not contain an electric charge. - Fences shall be constructed of treated wood, vinyl, or other acceptable materials.
+- Fences shall not include barbed or concertina wire and shall not contain an electric charge. - b.
+Fences shall be constructed of treated wood, vinyl, or other acceptable materials.

+iii.
 Maintenance